 Kanban is an Agile framework that focuses on workflows and moving tasks from “to-do” to “completed.”
 It’s not the only Agile framework you can use, but it is one of the most popular.

 What is personal Kanban?

 Personal Kanban is a system for managing team and individual tasks.
 In their book description, Benson and Barry note that “personal Kanban takes the same Lean principles from manufacturing” but applies them on a personal and team level.

 The primary goal of personal Kanban is to give people a system that helps them prioritize their work in a way that promotes productivity and balance.
 Unlike other complicated frameworks and productivity techniques, personal Kanban has two essential rules: make your task list visual and limit your work in progress.
 Limiting work in progress is essential for eliminating the fatigue and overwhelm that come from having to manage too many tasks at once.

 Who uses personal Kanban?

 Personal Kanban can help improve the productivity of anyone juggling multiple tasks.
-It can be adapted to any user, regardless of age, situation, and learning styles.
+It can be adapted to any user, regardless of age, situation, and learning style.
 If you feel like you have a long to-do list for your work or home life, a personal Kanban board can help.

 Also, if you struggle with deciding where to start or which tasks to prioritize first, a personal Kanban app's visual nature can be of great value.
-It was modified from Kanban to be a personal productivity tool for anyone struggling with competing priorities or overwhelming task lists.

 How to use a personal Kanban board